Jai Shree Madhav

 In the scriptures, time has been calculated in the following manner:-

-One type of time destroys the world, and the other type is calculative, that is, it can be known.
+One type of time destroys the world, and the other is calculative, meaning it can be measured.
 Time is also of two types—gross and subtle.
 Gross can be measured, so it is called concrete, and subtle cannot be measured, so it is called abstract.

-The first type of time cannot even be imagined, because neither it is known when it started nor it will be known when it will end.
-It is unbroken and all-pervasive; but in its midst or while it is present, the world ends; Brahma is born, creates the world, and destroys it, but time remains.
+The first type of time cannot even be imagined, because neither is it known when it started, nor will it be known when it will end.
+It is unbroken and all-pervasive, but the world ends in its midst or while it is present.
+Lord Brahma is born, creates and destroys the world, but time remains.
 That is why it is called the destroyer of the world.
 That is why death is also called time.

-The little middle part of the time can be known; even in that, the tiny part cannot be measured and is called abstract.
-The more subtle the measurement, the new definition of abstract time will also be;
+The tiny middle part of time can be known; even then, the small part cannot be measured and is called abstract.
+The more subtle the measurement, the more abstract the new definition of time will be.

 Praan is also called asu...

-To read completely click here - Read More
+To read thoroughly, click here - Explanation of Time.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.

-According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satyuga will begin from 2032.
+According to Jagannath Culture, Bhavishya Malika and various scriptures, Kaliyuga has ended and Satya Yuga will begin from 2032.